JuroOravec/crawlee-one/packages/crawlee-one/docs/getting-started.md

   // --- Crawler config ---
   // Passed directly to the Crawler constructor (e.g. new CheerioCrawler(crawlerConfig)).
   // Use for settings that should not be user-overridable.
-  crawlerConfig: {
+  crawlerConfigOverrides: {
     maxRequestsPerMinute: 120,
     requestHandlerTimeoutSecs: 180,
   },
-  // Same as crawlerConfig, but can be overridden by user input.
+  // Same as crawlerConfigOverrides, but can be overridden by user input.
   crawlerConfigDefaults: {
     // ...
   },